Singapore rebuts Richard Branson’s post on drug laws, death penalty, invites him to debate with Shanmugam

-SINGAPORE - The Ministry of Home Affairs (MHA) has rebutted British billionaire Sir Richard Branson’s blog post criticising the use of the death penalty to deter drug trafficking, and invited him for a live televised debate with Law and Home Affairs Minister K. Shanmugam.
+SINGAPORE - The Ministry of Home Affairs (MHA) has rebutted British billionaire Sir Richard Branson’s blog post criticising the use of the death penalty to deter drug trafficking, and invited him to a live televised debate with Law and Home Affairs Minister K. Shanmugam.

-Responding to the Oct 10 blog post, MHA said in a press release that Mr Branson had made untrue statements about Malaysian Nagaenthran K. Dharmalingam, who was hanged in April for drug trafficking.
-MHA said Mr Branson also made false assertions about alleged racial bias and the treatment of capital defence lawyers.
+Responding to the Oct 10 blog post, MHA said that Mr Branson had made untrue statements about Malaysian Nagaenthran K. Dharmalingam, who was hanged in April for drug trafficking.
+The ministry said Mr Branson also made false assertions about alleged racial bias and the treatment of capital defence lawyers.
 The ministry, referring to the proposed live televised debate, said: “Mr Branson may use this platform to demonstrate to Singaporeans the error of our ways and why Singapore should do away with laws that have kept our population safe from the global scourge of drug abuse.”

 It added that his flight to and accommodation in Singapore will be paid for.